This Stock Is Defying the Dow's Drop

 The better-than-expected trade deficit led some analysts to up their estimates of GDP.
 The advance estimate of Q2 GDP showed 1.7% growth, but some analysts believe this will be revised upward to 2% growth.

 Nevertheless, the market is down today after Dennis Lockhart, president of the Federal Reserve Bank of Atlanta, said the Fed could taper its asset purchases at any of the next three FOMC meetings if it sees signs of stronger growth.
 Today's trade deficit is surely a sign of stronger growth, so it bodes poorly for the market -- in the short term, at least.

 Today's Dow leader

-The article This Stock Is Defying the Dow's Drop originally appeared on Fool.com.Dan Dzombak can be found on his Facebook page.
-He holds no position in any company mentioned.
-Click here and like his Facebook page to follow his investing articles.
-The Motley Fool owns shares of Intel.
-Motley Fool newsletter services recommend Intel.
+The article This Stock Is Defying the Dow's Drop originally appeared on Fool.com.Dan Dzombak has no position in any stocks mentioned.
+The Motley Fool recommends Walt Disney.
+The Motley Fool owns shares of Walt Disney.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.